khoantd2010/khoantd2010.github.io/_pages/teaching.md

 **Reviewer**
 * Journals:
+  * Springer Nature Journal of Artificial Intelligence Review
   * IEEE Internet of Things Journal
   * Elsevier Journal of Network and Computer Applications
   * IEEE Transaction on Network and Service Management
   * IEEE Access